maxcurzi/tplay/README.md

 # Known Issues
 - Videos played through the Konsole terminal may have reduced performance.
 This is due to the way Konsole handles terminal output.
 If you experience this issue, try using a different terminal emulator.
 I recommend [Alacritty](https://alacritty.org/) for great performance.
 - Media playback is CPU-intensive.
-To improve performance, increasing font size, reduce the terminal window size, or run with the `-a` / `--allow-frame-skip` flag.
+To improve performance, increase the font size, reduce the terminal window size, or run with the `-a` / `--allow-frame-skip` flag.

 # Alternatives
 This is my ASCII media player: _there are many like it, but this one is mine._